How to prove you're vaccinated as more venues make it mandatory

 Khalifah said scammers even claim to be able to hack the CDC's database and produce cards that appear to be authentic based on its records.

-To avoid misplacing the increasingly important piece of white paper, individuals with smartphones can photograph the card and store it in its own photo album for easy access in their digital photo libraries.
+To avoid losing all trace of your paper vaccination record, individuals with smartphones can photograph the card and store it in its own photo album for easy access in their digital photo libraries.

 A number of venues have indicated that photographic evidence is sufficient proof of vaccination.
 And at this relatively early stage of mandatory vaccinations, other businesses are still relying on the honor system.